cdown/chrisdown.name/_posts_todo/2024-01-12-reliably-creating-d-and-z-state-processes-on-demand.md

 share the parent's virtual address space temporarily.

 Both are more typically supplanted by `clone()` with the appropriate flags nowadays, which has more sensible semantics and is much more configurable.
-That allow for (for example) having both the calling process and the child running simultaneously in same virtual memory space if you pass `CLONE_VM` but not `CLONE_VFORK`.
-Goodness gracious!

-For this case, though, we want `vfork`'s behaviour, which is to suspend the parent application in D state.
-Here is how we can reliably create a D state process with `vfork`:
+For this case, though, we only need `vfork`'s behaviour, which is to suspend the parent application in D state.
+Here is an example of how one might reliably create a D state process with `vfork`:

 {% highlight c %}
 #include <unistd.h>

-int main(void) {
+int main(void)
 {
     pid_t pid = vfork();
     if (pid == 0) {